jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

     Then I should see the heading "Create Training Request"
 ```

 ---
-# Convert User Stories to Gherkin (3)
+# Convert User Stories to Gherkin
-As an anonymous user, I should not have access to the training request form
+(3) As a non-employee, I should not have access to the training request form

 ```gherkin
 Feature: Request for training